enen92/program.plexus/README.md

 ----------
 ###SopCast

 SopCast is a simple, free way to broadcast video and audio or watch the video and listen to radio on the Internet.
 Adopting P2P(Peer-to-Peer) technology, It is very efficient and easy to use.
 Let anyone become a broadcaster without the costs of a powerful server and vast bandwidth.
 SoP is the abbreviation for Streaming over P2P.
 Sopcast is a Streaming Direct Broadcasting System based on P2P.
 The core is the communication protocol produced by Sopcast Team, which is named sop://, or SoP technology.
-More at: [sopcast.org](http://sopcast.org)
+More info at: [sopcast.org](http://sopcast.org)

-The addon can accept sop url or id's as following:
+The addon can accept `sop://` url's or simple id's (e.g.:`sop://broker.sopcast.org:3912/1234`) as following:

 `plugin://plugin.video.p2p-streams/?url=sop://124.232.150.188:3912/11265&mode=2&name=title+sopcast`

-`plugin://plugin.video.p2p-streams/?url=11265&mode=2&name=title+sopcast`
+`plugin://plugin.video.p2p-streams/?url=1234&mode=2&name=title+sopcast`

 ###AceStream
-Acestream (formerly known as TorrentStream) is a recent peer-to-peer technology based on bittorrent which will take you to a new high-quality level of multimedia space on the Internet.
+Acestream (formerly known as TorrentStream) is a recent peer-to-peer technology based on the bittorrent protocol which will take you to a new high-quality level of multimedia space on the Internet.
 It's used for VOD and Live content.
-More at: [acestream.org](http://acestream.org)
+More info at: [acestream.org](http://acestream.org)
-The addon can accept general acestream:// based url, .torrent urls, local .torrent files, .acelive urls or just acestream hashes.
+The addon can accept general `acestream://` based url, `.torrent urls, local .torrent files, .acelive urls or just acestream hashes.
 Eg:

 `plugin://plugin.video.p2p-streams/?url=_some_hash&mode=1&name=acestream+title`